helpfulengineering/devops/documentation/guidance/credential-sharing.md

 If it's your first time using 1Password, you can read or watch the [official getting started guide](https://support.1password.com/getting-started-1password-x) to get familiar with its setup and basic usage, including in-browser autofill and credential saving.

 :warning: **Credentials must not be stored outside the password manager**, lest they get outdated or exposed.
-Passwords will be periodically rotated and updated on the password manager, so you can use the provided autofill functionality and seamlessly keep up with the latest changes.
+Passwords will be periodically rotated and updated on the password manager, so you can use the provided autofill functionality to seamlessly keep up with the latest changes.

 ## Changing passwords